 FAQs about hiring a car in the Philippines

-On average a car hire in Philippines costs $100 per day.
+On average a car hire in the Philippines costs $107 per day.

-Intermediate (Hyundai Accent or similar) is the most frequently booked car hire type in Philippines.
+Full-size (Toyota Camry or similar) is the most frequently booked car hire type in the Philippines.

-Based on car searches on KAYAK.
-The most popular cities to hire a car in Philippines are Manila (44% of total searches of users looking to rent a car in Philippines).
-Cebu City (31%) and Pasay (11%).
+Based on car searches on KAYAK, the most popular cities to hire a car in the Philippines are Manila (32% of total searches of users looking to hire a car in the Philippines), Puerto Princesa (14%) and Angeles City (9%).

-On average hiring a car in Philippines costs $642 per week ($92 per day).
+On average a car hire in the Philippines costs $525 per week ($75 per day).

 The style of driving in the Philippines depends on where you are.
 In metro areas like Cebu City and Manila, traffic jams and heavy pedestrian traffic is the norm.
 In rural areas, you’ll have to watch out for wildlife and varying road conditions.
 Tolls are present on all of the country’s major expressways, so be sure to have cash on hand when you’re traveling on these roads.
 Drivers must drive on the right side of the road.

 The minimum age to rent a car in the Philippines ranges from 21 to 25, depending on the rental car agency.
 Avis and some of the other larger agencies will rent vehicles to those 21 and up, while others won’t rent to drivers under the age of 25.
 While a valid license is required to rent a car in the Philippines, you won’t need an international driver’s permit.